-The majority of insects in Australia are not harmful to humans.
+Most insects in Australia are not harmful to humans.
 Some insects bite and sting if they are threatened so it is best to avoid touching them if you want to avoid being stung or bitten.

 The Australia-wide Poisons Information Centres have a common telephone number: